 In Northern Uganda the annual weather patterns are unpredictable.
 Seedlings were planted in April which typically marks the beginning of a 4 month wet season.
 Despite a wet April, in June the rains failed to arrive, over 30 days without a drop.
 Using mobile money payments HYT was able to employ a teacher at each school to water the seedlings through the dry spell.
 The teachers are ready to continue this work when the dry season arrives in November.

-6,300 trees have been planting as of July 2022, the seedling survival rate is excellent.
-Teams are constantly watering trees during dry spells and the seedlings have survived through their most vulnerable months.
+6,300 trees have been planted as of July 2022, the seedling survival rate is excellent and they are through their most vulnerable months.
 HYT will continue to support the schools for two years to maximise survival.